-For achievement of this indicator the organizations/companies' representatives' active participation from project activities is counted.
-Not recipients of just information (newsletters, emails) and other passive types of activities are counted.
+Recipients of information (newsletters, emails) and other passive type of activities are not counted.

-1 organization/company may participate in several project activities but 1 is counted.
-There can be more than 1 representative from 1 organization/company but 1 is counted.
+One Organisation/company/individual may participate in several project activities - we count it as one.

+When counting the organisations there can be more than one representative from one organisation/company - we count one.
 The achievements of the output indicators are reported annually (1 year/12-month periods) during project duration and aggregated on project level.
 On programme level the achievements of all project's contributions are aggregated.

 Reporting by the projects will take place annually and after the project ends in final report.
+For programme objective 6 on programme level the output indicator "Organisations co-operating across borders" is used for reporting towards European Commission.